 Britt Bradley's photographs evince personal reflections on identity and reclamations of history.
 Bradley was born in Alameda, California and raised in the rural mountain town of Groveland.
-Bisexual and of Algonquin, Hispanic and Irish American descent, Bradley often experienced, a struggle to identify and assimilate in her white and politically conservative hometown.
+Bisexual and of Algonquin, Mexican and Irish American descent, Bradley often experienced, a struggle to identify and assimilate in her hometown.
 "As a white non-staus native, I have had to recognize that I am both the physical product of colonization as well as the living resistance to it.
 I am learning to rematriate both myself and my medium."

 Bradley’s work makes use of the 19th-century process of wet plate collodion.
 "Much of collodion practician, both modern and historical, is a perpetual representation of the white male gaze.
 A perspective that has not truly shifted since the medium's conception over 150 years ago.
 I am interested in how a medium that has continually been used to exploit marginalized voices, could instead be adapted to empower.
 I’m looking to make the images that were missing from the version of history I was presented in school."

 In ethereal portraits of every day California, Bradley alludes to darker and more serious themes that saturate the California landscape and its history.